Zontac Club of Yakima Valley - Yakima, Washington Zonta Club of Yakima Valley - Yakima, Washington

 1958 - We donated four oxygen tents to the Selah Hospital for retarded children.
 We sent a letter to Yakima Rotary Club stating that our club had reviewed the Rotary Teenage Code and found it generally acceptable and a reasonable guide for both parents and teenagers.
 In November we provided a complete Thanksgiving dinner for a family with 10 children.
 The club sent 10 subscriptions to the Reader's Digest in Arabic overseas in keeping the Zonta theme "Zonta opens the door to World Friendship."

-1959 - We saw the beginning of the Yakima Valley Zonta Club's dental education work in the schools.
+Christmas Party1959 - We saw the beginning of the Yakima Valley Zonta Club's dental education work in the schools.
 The club furnished pamphlets on dental health to high school students interested in dentistry and helped in the dental examination of first grade pupils in all Yakima schools.

 1960 - The District 8 Conference was held in Yakima from October 21 to 23.
 The club donated to Father Pire's Anne Frank Village in Germany.